adrienpayong/Fruit-detection-with-YOLOV4-YOLOV5/README.md

 However, after some time, YOLOv5 has shown superior performance over YOLOv4 under specific conditions, and has acquired some trust in the computer vision community in addition to YOLOv4.
 ## Differences – Adaptive anchor boxes
 As previously stated, the YOLOv5 design has included the most recent advances, comparable to the YOLOv4 architecture, therefore there aren't many notable changes in concept.
 The author did not publish a thorough paper, but instead created a repository on Github and regularly updates it with improvements.
-By deconstructing its structure code in file.in yaml, the YOLOv5 model may be described as follows:
+By deconstructing its structure code in file .yaml, the YOLOv5 model may be described as follows:

 - The backbone consists of a focus structure and a CSP network.